 Welcome to CINE

-The design of the CINE logo endeavours to capture the focus of CINE in Indigenous Peoples’ food systems with animals and plants present in the sky, the land, and the waters.
+The design of the CINE logo endeavors to capture the focus of CINE in Indigenous Peoples’ food systems with animals and plants present in the sky, the land, and the waters.
 CINE is grounded in the four directions of the geographical world (north, east, south, and west) and in the four pillars of health (physical, emotional, mental and spiritual) in a holistic environment of food and health provisioning.

 The CINE logo was created by Kim Delormier, a Kanien'kehá:ka (Mohawk) artist who has been practicing graphic design and illustration since graduating from Dawson College in 1988.
 She has been an artist her whole life, delving into other creative fields such as sewing, painting, beadwork, and landscaping.
 Her love of nature and animals is apparent in her artwork and her lifestyle.